Once upon a time, there was a young woman that ask herself “Why am not happy?” and “Why can’t I be more like she wish for?”

 An image!
 A simple and somehow cruel image of a smiling kid in a miserable country somewhere in the african continent.

 After a short meditation, I had a flashback of my life and my attitude throughout life.
-The moment I started feeling miserable and pity of myself, I remembered the image of a small skinny swollen belly kid smiling in the middle of nothing surrounded by crows just waiting for them to fall dead on the ground.
+The moment I started feeling miserable and pity of myself, I remembered the image of a small skinny swollen belly kid in the middle of nothing surrounded by crows.

 He knew he was dying.
 He knew the moment he stopped those rotten meat eating crows would wipe out his flesh in seconds.